twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TFONTPROPERTIESFORM** – Used to modify or view the font properties (e.g. to disable the features of automatic generation of naming fields).
 * **TFONTSETTINGSFORM** – Displays a dialog where you can change various settings for the font.
 * **TFONTTABLESFORM** – Shows a list of tables in the font.
 * **TFONTTESTFORM** – Used when testing desktop fonts (not web fonts).
-Version 3.0 has a dropdown list to choose the encoding.
-Version 3.0 through 6.0 only prints ASCII characters in the current font.
+Default text in `mmFontTest` is the program name, uppercase, lowercase and numbers.
 * **TFORMADDANCHOR** – Used when adding anchors in the font.
 * **TFORMOPENTYPEDESIGNERSETTINGS** – Displays a dialog where you can configure settings for the OpenType Designer.
 * **TFORMULAFORM** – Formula for Constructing Composite Glyph (anchor based).